19-20 JUNE 2026

 Meet our keynote speakers

-Health reform and what it means for rural general practice teams on the ground.
+College led GP training, where it’s at, where it’s headed and what it means for rural general practices on the ground.

 A/Prof Michael Clements